Blog Header Logo

 Again, always refer to label instructions and follow recommended safety protocols when handling any pool chemicals.
 Once TA is properly balanced, you’ll be able to focus on adjusting the pH.

-pH: 7.4–7.6 Ideal (7.2–7.8 Acceptable)
+pH: 7.4–7.6 ideal (7.2–7.8 acceptable)

 With Total Alkalinity in the desired balance range, it’s time to adjust your pH.
 A low pH means the water is acidic, which can be corrosive to pool equipment and pool surfaces.
 It may also cause skin and eye irritation.
 Low pH will also cause Free Available Chlorine to dissipate faster than normal.